 Weatherization and utility bill assistance programs

 The Cameron-Willacy Counties Community Projects, Inc., which is located in Brownsville and can be reached at (956) 544-6411 will refer people to these or other programs which can help people either save money and reduce their energy bills, or it can provide them with cash grants to pay utility bills and prevent their service from being disconnected.

 The Texas Department’s Comprehensive Energy Assistance Program (CEAP), is an utility bill co-payment assistance program that provides direct cash grants to pay bills.
 It also also helps qualified households better manage their energy consumption, and save on their bills, for a safe, affordable environment.

 Another option is Weatherization, which is a federal government funded program that provides Cameron county people with free energy saving upgrades to their homes.
 The upgrades help them save and reduce their electric bills.
 People can save hundreds of dollars by such improvements as insulation, caulking, and more.

 Health centers and clinics in Cameron County Texas

 Families and individuals who are under or uninsured, or who may be classified as low income, have a number of different clinics that they can contact for free health or dental care.
 The leading provider is the Brownsville Community Health Center ((956)548-8845) however several other centers are located in the region that can offer free family care, prescription medications, and dental cleanings.
-Find a listing and read more Cameron County clinics.
+Find a listing and read more Cameron County free community clinics.